getstattic/stattic/content/posts/say-hello-to-stattic.md

 Stattic leverages modern web development practices like templating with **Jinja2**, a Python-powered templating engine.
 Your templates stay clean, reusable, and easy to maintain.

 You can apply DRY (Don't Repeat Yourself) principles to your layout, making design changes effortless across your site.
-Unlike WordPress, where themes can feel like a tangled mess of spaghetti code, Stattic keeps things modular and organized.

 ### 4. **Security as a Standard**

 By removing the need for dynamic server-side rendering and databases, you eliminate a huge number of potential attack vectors.

 Stattic websites are inherently more secure because there are no moving parts that can be exploited by hackers.
-No more worrying about outdated plugins or surprise security vulnerabilities that can make your WordPress CMS powered site a target.
+No more worrying about outdated plugins or surprise security vulnerabilities that can make your CMS powered site a target.

 ### 5. **Flexibility with Zero Bloat**

-If you've ever worked with the WordPress software, you know how quickly things can get bloated with unused plugins, themes, and database tables.
+If you've ever worked with any CMS software, you know how quickly things can get bloated with unused plugins, themes, and database tables.

 Stattic is different.